-Tony Perkins (TP) is the Front of House Manager at Coffee Supreme.
+Tony Perkins (TP) a Hospitlity Guru.
 With 35 years' experience in service and hospitality, TP knows his industry as well as what customers want.
 He has provided professional guidance to cafés, as well as mentored students entering the food and hospitality field (at the Christchurch Polytechnic and, before the quakes, through Celia Hay's school).
 TP believes that what is missed most often is consumer engagement.
 "Good service for me is being friendly, attentive and knowledgeable.
 All three of those things must happen if standards of service are to improve."

 Graham Dockrill is the current Entrepreneur In Residence at the University of Canterbury.
 With over 20 years experience in the Information Technology sector, he has founded several hi-tech startups such as Citrus Tree Consulting and Hairy Lemon Web Solutions Ltd. Graham is a highly motivated entrepreneur with a proven track record in time critical innovation and implementation.